tavaresrodrigo/mywebhook/README.md

 ## Introduction

-This project contains a Python Flask-based webhook service designed to demonstrate the audit logging integration of Red Hat Advanced Cluster Security for Kubernetes (ACS).
+This project contains a Python Flask-based webhook service designed to demonstrate the audit logging integration of Red Hat Advanced Cluster Security for Kubernetes (RHACS).
 ACS provides audit logging to monitor changes made within the system, capturing important PUT and POST events through generic webhook.
-This webhook service is configured to receive and display these audit log messages, facilitating the monitoring and troubleshooting of ACS.

 ## Prerequisites

 * Python 3.8 or higher.
 * Docker or Podman for containerization.
 * Access to an OpenShift cluster for deployment.
 (I recommend [CRC](https://github.com/crc-org/crc) if you want to test it in your local)
 * Basic understanding of Red Hat Advanced Cluster Security for Kubernetes, including permissions to configure audit logging integration.

-## Installation

-### Building the Container
+## Building the Container image

 Clone this repository to your local machine.
 Navigate to the cloned directory and build the Docker container: